 It was mid-June and our short Canadian summer was about to make an appearance.
 It’s no surprise that my husband and I anxiously agreed to an annual cottage weekend in the Muskokas (the Hamptons of the North) with close friends who we only see twice a year.
 A weekend that I always look forward to when the snow is still falling.
 That Friday I also received my weekly email from the MAGIC Foundation, a non-for-profit organization dedicated to supporting children (and adults) who have growth-related disorders.
 The email included a reminder about their 21st convention which happened to be on the same weekend.

-A number of parents had shared positive experiences about MAGIC and the convention, however I wasn’t sure if we really needed to spend the money travelling, or lose our precious cottage time.
-After all, our 2 year old daughter Sienna was too young to be able to enjoy the weekend or interact with the other kids.
-Plus we were still in a transition/survival mode with a 2 month old baby girl, and my new business launch.
+A number of parents had shared positive experiences about MAGIC and the convention, however, I wasn’t sure if we really needed to spend the money traveling, or lose our precious cottage time.
+After all, our 2-year-old daughter Sienna was too young to be able to enjoy the weekend or interact with the other kids.
+Plus we were still in transition/survival mode with a 2-month-old baby girl, and my new business launch.

 As I put Sienna to bed that night, my mind swelled with endless reasons why we should travel south to the suburbs of Chicago versus north to the beautiful Muskokas.
 For one, our daughter was only diagnosed with Russell-Silver Syndrome one year ago, hence her condition was still new to us.
 While I had read the Guidebook (which was beyond valuable in itself) I knew we had a lot to learn.
 This convention would help guide us on future decisions that would change Sienna’s life and our own.
 Plus the chance to meet other families who were like us, and who had children like our daughter, was a rare opportunity.
 I know Sienna is a special girl, but sometimes I forget just how special she is; given that she’s a mere 1 in 100,000 odds it was unlikely that we would cross paths with anyone like her close to home.